A hand holding three dollar bills, and a shield with a question mark behind it.

 Is it worth spending money on a VPN?

-Yes, it’s worth spending money on a VPN since free VPNs are less functional and trustworthy.
+Yes, it’s worth spending money on a VPN.
+Free VPNs are less functional and trustworthy; some are downright scammy and dangerous.

 What should you be careful about when using a VPN?

-First of all, you should carefully choose a reliable VPN to use.
-Then, you should make sure that it works.
-For added privacy, don’t disclose personal information about yourself even when on a VPN — it can’t protect you from doing it.
+First of all, you should carefully choose a reliable VPN service.
+Then, make sure that it works by masking your IP address.
+For added privacy, don’t disclose personal information about yourself — even a VPN can’t protect you from doing it.

-Should I leave my VPN on all the time on my phone?
+Should I leave my VPN on my phone all the time?

 Do VPNs really hide your IP?

-A good VPN really hides your real IP when you connect to a VPN server.
-Only bad VPNs (usually free VPNs) may be leaking your IP address.
+A good VPN really hides your actual IP address when you connect to a VPN server.
+Only bad VPNs (usually free VPNs) could potentially leak your IP address.

 Is a VPN good for gaming?